Star (magazine)

 Star is an American celebrity tabloid magazine founded in 1974.
-The magazine is owned by American Media Inc. and overseen by AMI's Chief Content Officer, Dylan Howard.
+The magazine is owned by McClatchy and overseen by AMI's Chief Executive Officer, Tony Hunter.

 History

 Star was founded by Rupert Murdoch in 1974 as competition to the tabloid National Enquirer with its headquarters in New York City.
 In the late 1980s, it moved its offices to Tarrytown, New York, and in 1990, Murdoch sold the magazine to the Enquirers parent company, American Media, Inc. (Murdoch now owns the New York Post.)
 Originally an unstapled, supermarket tabloid printed on newsprint, Star's circulation declined.

 In 1999, AMI was bought by investors fronted by David Pecker, who personally pledged that Star would never relocate to Florida.
 Less than a year later, Star was moved into AMI's headquarters in Boca Raton, Florida, sharing the building with the Enquirer and AMI's other recently acquired titles, such as The Globe, National Examiner, and Sun.
 Editor Phil Bunton was replaced before the move when he angered Pecker; Phil told the New York Post: Four years later, Pecker appointed former Us Weekly editor Bonnie Fuller to oversee the paper and, at her demand, he moved it back to New York in the summer of 2003.

 At the beginning of 2004, Star switched to a more traditional magazine format.
 However, its page layout remains tabloid-derived, with sections including "Worst of the Week" and "Stars Without Makeup", which compare photos of stars with and without makeup.
 As of 2015, Star sells for US$4.99 per issue, with reduced rate subscriptions varying from 26 to 52 issues.